StrawhatRA/NLP-Tweet-Investor/README.md

 ## **Conclusion**
 Joe was able to identify a few 'beat down' stocks from Twitter based on sentiment analysis.
-OLLI was considered the best option available among them.
-Joe has ran the stock pick through his checks and both the TA analysis & decision tree model give him the green light on investing!
-Unfortunately, his Decision Tree model needs some fine tuning as it was not great at predicting daily returns.
-Unfortunately the classification model only yield a 53% accuracy not making very reliable.
-Joe needs to take a better look at his feature selection and engineering and probably use more data to better train his model.
+OLLI was considered the best option avaiilable (because it was the worst!), so Joe ran his pre-trade checklist BTFD system.
+His NLP analysis found the stock, then his TA analysis measured some EMA vs. price anomolies, and finally his decision tree model provided the green light to investing!
+As for the accuracy of his system, although his TA analysis gave relatively good returns, unfortunately his Decision Tree model needs fine tuning.
+The classification model only yielded a 53% accuracy, proving it's not very reliable.
+Joe needs to take a better look at his feature selection, engineering, and probably use more data to better train his model.
+You live you learn (and hopefully earn along the way!)